Noah's Ark: Searches for Noah's Ark

 Searches for Noah's Ark have been made from at least the time of Eusebius (c.
-275 – 339 CE) to the present day.
-In the 1st century, Jewish historian Flavius Josephus claimed the remaining pieces of Noah's Ark had been found in Armenia, at the mountain of the Cordyaeans, which is understood to be Mount Ararat in Turkey.
+275 CE) to the present day.
+In the 1st century, Jewish historian Flavius Josephus claimed the remaining pieces of Noah's Ark had been found in Armenia, at the mountain of the Cordyaeans, which is understood to be Mount Ararat in modern day Turkey.
 Today, the practice of seeking the remains of the Ark is widely regarded as pseudoarchaeology.
 Various locations for the ark have been suggested but have never been confirmed.
-Search sites have included the Durupınar site, a site on Mount Tendürek, and Mount Ararat, both in eastern Turkey, but geological investigation of possible remains of the ark has only shown natural sedimentary formations.
+Search sites have included the Durupınar site on Mount Tendürek, and Mount Ararat, both in eastern Anatolia, but geological investigation of possible remains of the ark has only shown natural sedimentary formations.
 While biblical literalists often maintain the Ark's existence in archaeological history, its scientific feasibility, along with that of the deluge, has been rejected.